Alliance for Therapeutic Choice and Scientific Integrity

-NARTH's promotion of conversion therapy as a scientifically supported therapeutic method is contradicted by overwhelming scientific consensus.
-For example, the American Psychological Association (APA) states that homosexuality is a normal and positive variation of human sexual orientation, and is not a mental disorder.
-The APA's Task Force on Appropriate Therapeutic Responses to Sexual Orientation affirms the tension between some religious values and other organizations and the existence of a subset of individuals who are distressed about their same-sex attraction, but it says it has not found adequately rigorous studies that suggest sexual orientation change efforts are successful.
-The APA Task Force has also found that some individuals reported being harmed by sexual orientation change efforts.

 History

 NARTH was founded in 1992 by Benjamin Kaufman, Charles Socarides, and Joseph Nicolosi.
 In an article titled "In Defense of the Need for Honest Dialogue", Kaufman wrote that the three of them founded NARTH because the American Psychiatric Association and similar professional organizations "had totally stifled the scientific inquiry that would be necessary to stimulate a discussion" about homosexuality.

 The organization had 501(c)(3) tax exempt status, which was revoked by the Internal Revenue Service in September 2012 due to ongoing failure to file required paperwork.

 Activities

 NARTH claimed to be a secular organization, differentiating it from other ex-gay groups that were primarily religious in nature.
 Nevertheless, NARTH often partnered with religious groups, such as Jews Offering New Alternatives for Healing, Joel 2:25 International, and Evergreen International in Positive Alternatives to Homosexuality.

 In July 2011, NARTH failed to pay its dues to the California Board for Behavioral Sciences and was removed from the list of groups that provide continuing education credits to therapists in California.
 NARTH had been an approved continuing education provider since 1998.

 No schools, universities or professional programs currently train counselors in reparative therapy.